The-Scripters-Guild/Warzone/docs/npc/ai-variants-custom.md

 ## [24] Boss Harbinger

 ![AI preview](../../assets/ai-66.jpg)
-* Trait Set: ?
+* Trait Set: -
-  * Damage Resistance
-    * Direct Damage Scalar: 4.00
-    * Grenade Damage Scalar: 0.25
-    * Explosive Damage Scalar: 0.25
 * Notes: Is a Boss and has a health bar.
+Has four stages of dealing damage to their shield, and then their health, before dying.

 ## Acknowledgements